Marie-Claire Cordonier Segger

-Marie-Claire Cordonier Segger is a full professor, senior executive, an international expert in policy, law and governance on climate change, biodiversity, human rights, trade, investment and financial law and the world's Sustainable Development Goals.
-She currently serves as Leverhulme Trust Visiting Professor at the University of Cambridge, UK; executive secretary of the global Climate Law and Governance Initiative (CLGI) and senior director of the Centre for International Sustainable Development Law (CISDL).
-She is also a Fellow in Law & LLM/MCL Director of Studies at the Lucy Cavendish College; fellow at the Lauterpacht Centre for International Law; visiting fellow at the Bennett Institute for Public Policy and Fellow at the Cambridge Centre for Energy, Environment & Natural Resource Governance.
-Further, she is full professor at the University of Waterloo School of Environment, Enterprise and Development in Waterloo, Ontario, Canada, where she is also senior fellow at the Balsillie School of International Affairs (BSIA) and senior advisor to the Interdisciplinary Centre on Climate Change (IC3).
-She serves as chair of the Convention on Biological Diversity (CBD) Biodiversity Law & Governance Initiative; rapporteur for the International Law Association Committee on Sustainable Natural Resources Management; co-founder member of the board of the Sustainable Development Solutions Network (SDSN) of Canada; member of the International Law Association (ILA) Board of Canada; co-founder and councillor of the World Future Council.
+She holds the world's first Chair in Sustainable Development Law and Policy at the University of Cambridge in Lucy Cavendish College and serves as Fellow of the Royal Society of Canada (FRSC) in the Academy of Social Sciences and Fellow of the Royal Society of Arts (FRSA) in the United Kingdom.
+She is also a Fellow in Law & LLM/MCL Director of Studies at the Lucy Cavendish College; fellow at the Lauterpacht Centre for International Law; member of the Bennett School of Public Policy and fellow of the Cambridge Centre for Energy, Environment & Natural Resource Governance.

+She serves as executive secretary of the Climate Law and Governance Initiative (CLGI) under the United Nations Framework Convention on Climate Change (UNFCCC) and holds adjunct professorships at the University of Victoria Faculty of Law and the University of Waterloo School of Environment, Enterprise and Development, where she is also senior fellow at the Balsillie School of International Affairs.
+She also serves as chair of the Convention on Biological Diversity (CBD) Biodiversity Law & Governance Initiative; and chairs the International Law Association Committee on International Law for the SDGs; co-founder of the Sustainable Development Solutions Network (SDSN) of Canada; Vice President of the International Law Association (ILA) of Canada; co-founder and councillor of the World Future Council.